-This Neighbourhood Plan has undergone a 6-week period of local consultation led by the Neighbourhood Plan Steering Group and has subsequently been amended in response to comments from the local community, CWaC officers and English Heritage.
-This is the first step on the road to adopting the Neighbourhood Plan.
+This Neighbourhood Plan has undergone a 6week period of local consultation led by the Neighbourhood Plan Steering Group and was subsequently amended in response to comments from the local community, CWaC officers and English Heritage.
+This was the first step on the road to adopting the Neighbourhood Plan.